-Economics write-off fields: The third ("write-off") field may be completed by passing with a letter grade of B- or better two graduate courses in that field.
-These two courses must be in addition to those used to satisfy the core economic history/history of economic thought requirement and must not be a component of the subject matter for the two prelims.
-Subject to that constraint, History of Economic Thought (201A,B) satisfies the write-off requirement.
+Economics minor field: The minor field may be completed by passing with a letter grade of B- or better two graduate courses in that field (see above for a list of courses in each field).
+These two courses must be in addition to those used to satisfy the core economic history/history of economic thought course requirement and must not be a component of the subject matter for the two major fields.
+Subject to that constraint, courses in the History of Economic Thought (201A,B) can be used to satisfy a minor field requirement.

-Alternative write-off fields: Students may also satisfy the write-off field requirement by choosing courses to suit a specific interest in economics or in a related discipline, subject to the written approval of the chair of the Graduate Studies Committee prior to taking the relevant coursework.
-In recent years course sequences in the Graduate School of Management (Management 275A,B: Capital Markets and Corporate Finance), in the Law School (Contracts; Antitrust), in the Department of Agricultural and Resource Economics and in the Department of Mathematics have been approved as write-off fields.
+Alternative minor fields: Students may also satisfy the minor field requirement by choosing courses to suit a specific interest in economics or in a related discipline, subject to the written approval of the chair of the Graduate Studies Committee prior to taking the relevant coursework.
+In recent years course sequences in the Graduate School of Management (Management 275A,B: Capital Markets and Corporate Finance), in the Law School (Contracts; Antitrust), in the Department of Agricultural and Resource Economics and in the Department of Mathematics have been approved as minor fields.
 (Because of registration restrictions and differences in the academic calendar, special arrangements must be made to take law courses.)